 Because it is.

 Not only that, but the car crash, the house fire, and the devastating illness may never happen; in fact, the odds are that they won’t.
 But another stock market crash will absolutely happen.
 The question is, will you be ready when it does?

-Ultimately, saving, growing, and protecting your money isn’t about “retirement.”
+Ultimately, saving, growing, and protecting your money isn’t only about putting all your money in a Roth TSP or individual retirement account.
 Regardless of how you see your life unfolding and what you want for your future, the question is, how do you actually fund yourself and your lifestyle without taking major or unnecessary risks, especially given the uncertainties that lie ahead?

 People are living longer.
 Baby boomers are living longer.
 They're going to need to guarantee that they can live on their assets.
 The strategies that they've been taught were all about accumulating wealth.
 This makes sense, especially taking into account that the financial advisors teach accumulation of wealth because they get paid a percentage of the wealth their clients accumulate.
 They don't get paid when you're taking your money out of your accounts.